-A reviewer recently commented to me with his usual insight, on an amplifier with class-D power supply.
-The story went like this “I was impressed for the first half hour, the sound was so clean and I thought I was onto something.
+A reviewer recently commented to me with his usual insight, on an amplifier with a class-D power supply.
+The story went like this “I was impressed for the first half-hour, the sound was so clean and I thought I was onto something.
 After half an hour, I don’t know why, but the music just became boring and clinical – it just didn’t sound like real music.”

-There are any number of explanations for this syndrome which is not unusual.
-I would like to suggest that one probable reason has to do with something rarely spoken of – Harmonics – these are so influential on music but also highly complex.
+There are a number of explanations for this syndrome.
+One probable reason has to do with something often ignored or misundertood – Harmonics – these are so influential on music and also highly complex.

 The explanation given was that the overtones (harmonics) of the better violin interact with the primary notes to propagate them better through air.
 It’s a bit like sprinting – your legs do all the carrying but try not swinging your arms or swinging them in the opposite direction to normal.
 Harmonics may well be what arm swinging is to running.
-This is obviously a simplistic illustration of a highly complex subject but it should give pause for thought.
+This is obviously a simplistic illustration but should give pause for thought.